altmp/altv-types/docs/articles/understanding-events.md

 ## Client to WebView and Back

-**Note:** Resource in the HTTP address refers to the resource that you are currently writing code for.
+**Note:** `resource` in the URL of the WebView refers to the resource that you are currently writing code for.

 **Client Side**